wp-plugins/advanced-content-pagination/readme.txt

 Perfect solution for long post pagination.
 This plugin creates fully customizable pagination buttons for posts with multiple pages.

 **Features:**

 * Two button layouts with subPage number and title.

 * Special icon on post/page **WYSIWYG** editior to insert manage subPages

 * Automaticaly turns default Wordpress <!--nextpage--> buttons to Advanced Pagination Buttons

 * Two types of subPage content loading: Ajax and Refresh

 * Fully **customizable** trough Wordpress Dashboard -> AP Pagination

-**Usage**
+**Usage:**
 This plugin is very easy to use.

-After activation just go to Edit/Add Post page.
+* After activation just go to Edit/Add Post page.

-Then select a part of content/text you'd like to split as a new subPage and click on ACP button icon (the ACP icon "black [>]" is located next to other TinyMCE editor button icons.)
+* Then select a part of content/text you'd like to split as a new subPage and click on ACP button icon (the ACP icon "black [>]" is located next to other TinyMCE editor button icons.)

-On the popup widow you'll see a field for pagination button title, just insert a text and click on [insert] button.
+* On the popup widow you'll see a field for pagination button title, just insert a text and click on [insert] button.
 This wraps your selected content in ACP shortcode like this:

 `[nextpage title="pagination button title here"] subPage content here...
 [/nextpage]`